-The Participants have no power to impose taxes except property taxes associated with a general obligation bond election, following approval by 2/3 of such Participant's voters.
-Under previous law, the Participants could apply provisions of the Landscape and Lighting Act of 1972 to create an assessment district for specified purposes, based on the absence of a majority protest.
-Proposition 218 significantly reduces the ability of the Participants to create such special assessment districts.
-Any assessments, fees or charges levied or imposed by any assessment district created by the Participants will become subject to the election requirements of Proposition 218 as described above, a more elaborate notice and balloting process and other requirements.
+The Participant has no power to impose taxes except property taxes associated with a general obligation bond election, following approval by 2/3 of the Participant's voters.
+Under previous law, the Participant could apply provisions of the Landscape and Lighting Act of 1972 to create an assessment district for specified purposes, based on the absence of a majority protest.
+Proposition 218 significantly reduces the ability of the Participant to create such special assessment districts.
+Any assessments, fees or charges levied or imposed by any assessment district created by the Participant will become subject to the election requirements of Proposition 218 as described above, a more elaborate notice and balloting process and other requirements.